 A dual agent represents both the buyer and seller in the same real estate deal.
 Dual agents are also sometimes referred to as transaction brokers.

-Dual agency can be controversial and is banned in eight states: Alaska, Colorado, Florida, Kansas, Maryland, Oklahoma, Texas, and Vermont.
+Dual agency can be controversial and is banned in eight states: Alaska, Colorado, Florida, Kansas, Maryland, Oklahoma, Texas, Vermont, and Wyoming.

 Other states do not explicitly make it illegal, but some do warn against using a dual agent.